 Figure 4.5 presents the mapping of origin and destination types for each respondent for the main survey.
 The figures show that most trips are “Urban to Urban” or “Rural to Rural” for each survey.
 As expected, more trips are “Rural to Urban” than the other way around.
-These trip characteristics are observed in the pilot survey as well.
-See Figure 0.4 in the Appendix for a similar diagram for the pilot survey.
+These trip characteristics are observed in the pilot survey as well, see Figure 0.4 in the.